SynaLinks/arcagi2-challenge/README.md

 Our approach consist in 2 parts:

-- Pretraining: This first stage is used to generate as many python programs possible to solve ARC-AGI using the trainset, for this we used the same strategy than Test-Time Adaptation, by creating 1 dataset per task using the one-leave-out strategy to generate multiple trainset samples.
+- **Pretraining**: This first stage is used to generate as many python programs possible to solve ARC-AGI using the trainset, for this we used the same strategy than Test-Time Adaptation, by creating 1 dataset per task using the one-leave-out strategy to generate multiple trainset samples.
 Then we train our system on each task individually until solved, the training here involve an evolutionary strategy throught our optimizer (OMEGA) where programs has a self-evolving python script (their variable) to solve the task, for each batch a new variable is generated and evaluated against the validation set, at the end of an epoch, the best candidates are selected (based on Dominated Novelty Search approach) and the training continue until the task is solved or no progression is done (using an EarlyStopping mechanism).
 During the pre-training, a library of programs is constructed (similar to AlphaEvolve), this library is used during pre-training to find the best seeds per task, allowing to reduce the computation needs, this can be described as a form of neuro-symbolic continuous/transfer learning.

-- Solving: At this stage, we use the program library to find the best seeds to solve the testset samples and use the same technique than during the pretraining to solve the task.
+- **Solving**: At this stage, we use the program library to find the best seeds to solve the testset samples and use the same technique than during the pretraining to solve the task.

 ## What is Dominated Novelty Search?